RobTillaart/ACS712/README.md

 For a perfect sinus the value is sqrt(2)/2 == 1/sqrt(2).
 See **Form factor** below.

 Note to make precise measurements, the power of both the ACS712 and the ADC of the processor should be as stable as possible.
-That would improve stability of the midpoint and minimizes the noise.
+That would improve the stability of the midpoint and minimizes the noise.

 #### Compatibles